GM 10.5-inch 14-bolt differential: 11.5 AAM

-The 11.5 AAM 14-bolt rear differential started replacing the 10.5" 14-bolt in Chevrolet Silverado and GMC Sierra trucks from the 2001 model year onwards.
-However, the 10.5" 14-bolt axle remains in production today, specifically utilized in GMC Savana and Chevrolet Express vans.
-Notably, the 11.5" 14-bolt axle is featured in third-generation Dodge Ram 2500 and 3500 trucks.
+The 11.5 AAM 14-bolt rear differential started replacing the 10.5-inch 14-bolt in Chevrolet Silverado and GMC Sierra trucks from the 2001 model year onwards.
+However, the 10.5-inch 14-bolt axle remains in production today, specifically utilized in GMC Savana and Chevrolet Express vans.
+Notably, the 11.5-inch 14-bolt axle is featured in third-generation Dodge Ram 2500 and 3500 trucks.

 There are discernible differences between the GM and Ram versions, evident in the gaskets used and the axle cover designs.
-The GM AAM axle tubes exhibit a smaller diameter at the spindle compared to the AAM Dodge axles—measuring 4" for GM and 3.5" for Dodge from the housing.
+The GM AAM axle tubes exhibit a smaller diameter at the spindle compared to the AAM Dodge axles—measuring 4 inches for GM and 3.5 inches for Dodge from the housing.
 In design variation, newer GM trucks are aligned with Dodge axles.
 Additionally, GM incorporates a vibration damper on the yoke, while Dodge positions it on the drive shaft.
 This configuration became the standard axle across all Ram 2500 and 3500 trucks starting from the 2014 model year.